LaraFrancken/STREAM-PRS-GSx/README.md

 - nlambda: fill in how many lambda values should be tested (default: 30)
 - lambda_min_ratio: fill in what the minimum ratio between lambda values should be (default: 0.01)

-### Run STREAM-PRS
+### Run STREAM-PRS GSx

 #### How to run

-You can run STREAM-PRS with the following code.
-Make sure that you adapted the STREAM-PRS.bash file according to your data and folder structures.
+You can run STREAM-PRS GSx with the following code.
+Make sure that you adapted the STREAM-PRS_GSx.bash file according to your data and folder structures.

 ```
-bash STREAM-PRS.bash
+bash STREAM-PRS_GSx.bash
 ```

-#### Structure of STREAM-PRS.bash script
+#### Structure of STREAM-PRS_GSx.bash script

 The file starts with all the parameters that should be filled in (see above).
 Then, it runs the following scripts sequentially: